GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 # Log in with TechPass

-This article guides you how to verify the following:
+This article tells you how to:

  - [Log in to a service using your TechPass account](#log-in-to-a-service-using-your-techpass-account).
  - [Log in to TechPass portal](#log-in-to-techpass-portal).

 ## Log in to a service using your TechPass account

-This section guides you how to verify if you can access services and products which use TechPass as their SSO.
+This section guides you how to access services and products which use TechPass as their IAM.

 1. Go to the portal or home page of the required service.
 2. Click **Login with TechPass**.